In order to be considered for an internship, candidates must meet the following criteria:

 We encourage interested applicants to frequently visit these sites for available opportunities.

-- Intern - Private Sector Partnerships, Copenhagen, Denmark.
-Closing date: 2 December 2018
+- Private Sector Engagement in Denmark Intern, Copenhagen, Denmark.
+Closing date: 7 April 2019

 The primary aim of the Internship Pool is to allow you to submit a generic application for an internship.
 As and when the need arises, managers can consult this database to search for candidates with specific academic profiles.
 If your application interests one of our departments, the relevant manager will contact you directly.